perdedora/lolisafe/docker/README.md

 - https://docs.docker.com/compose/install/

 After that:
+- Navigate to this directory (`docker`).
 - Copy the config file called `docker-compose.config.example.yml` and name it `docker-compose.config.yml` with the values you want.
 Those that are left commented will use the default values.
-- Copy either `lolisafe.tld.http.example.conf` or `lolisafe.tld.https.example.conf` and name it `lolisafe.tld.conf` for either HTTP or HTTPS
+- Navigate to `nginx` directory, then copy either `lolisafe.tld.http.example.conf` or `lolisafe.tld.https.example.conf` and name it `lolisafe.tld.conf` for either HTTP or HTTPS.
-- - If using HTTPS make sure to put your certificates into the `ssl` folder and name them accordingly:
+  If using HTTPS make sure to put your certificates into the `ssl` folder and name them accordingly:
-- - - `lolisafe.tld.crt` for the certificate
+  - `lolisafe.tld.crt` for the certificate
-- - - `lolisafe.tld.key` for the certificate key
+  - `lolisafe.tld.key` for the certificate key

 Once you are done run the following commands:

-- `cd docker`
 - `./lolisafe.sh prod pull`
 - `./lolisafe.sh prod build`
 - `./lolisafe.sh prod up -d`

-Use `./lolisafe.ps1` instead if you are on a Windows host.
+If you are on a Windows host, replace `./lolisafe.sh` with `./lolisafe.ps1`.

 Congrats, your lolisafe instance is now running.